Apple May Aim to Boost AirPods Sales by not Including Headphones in iPhone 12 Box - The Mac Observer

 The iPhone 12 may be the first iPhone to not come with headphones in the box.
-The often-quoted analyst Ming-Chi Kuo said that Apple may not offer EarPods with the forthcoming smartphone in a bid to boost AirPod sales.
+The often-quoted analyst Ming-Chi Kuo said that Apple may not offer EarPods with the forthcoming smartphone in a bid to boost AirPod sales (via 9to5 Mac).

 No Headphones in iPhone 12 Box to Boost AirPods Sales